marinapapa/rDaNCES/README.md

 Further information on the functionality of the framework see our accompanying publication:

-_Papadopoulou M, Hildenbrandt H, Hemelrijk CK. .
+_Papadopoulou M, Hildenbrandt H, Hemelrijk CK.
+(2025) A data-inspired framework to simulate predator-prey systems in collective behaviour.
 Under review._

 ### Acknowledgements